OpenLiberty/open-liberty-operator/doc/user-guide.md

 The architecture of the Open Liberty Operator follows the basic controller pattern:  the Operator container with the controller is deployed into a Pod and listens for incoming resources with `Kind: OpenLibertyApplication`.
 Creating an `OpenLibertyApplication` custom resource (CR) triggers the Open Liberty Operator to create, update or delete Kubernetes resources needed by the application to run on your cluster.

-In addition, Open Liberty Operator makes it easy to perform [Day-2 operations](#day-2-operations) on an instance of Open Liberty server running inside a Pod as part of an `OpenLibertyApplication`:
+In addition, Open Liberty Operator makes it easy to perform [Day-2 operations](#day-2-operations) on an Open Liberty server running inside a Pod as part of an `OpenLibertyApplication` instance:
 - Gather server traces using resource `Kind: OpenLibertyTrace`
 - Generate server dumps using resource `Kind: OpenLibertyDump`